openwms/interface21-web/anthropoda/WELCOME.md

  library that takes away the flow handling and is easy to use.
 Applications that already rely on the Spring Framework will likely use the
  [Spring Security OAuth](http://projects.spring.io/spring-security-oauth/) module to achieve this.

- What does Anthropoda do?
+### What does Anthropoda do?

- From the users perspective view, Anthropoda only knows about one Java annotation
+ From an users perspective, Anthropoda only knows about one Java annotation

 ````
  @EnableOAuth2(mode = OperationMode.COMBINED,
                authenticationProviderBean = "inMemProvider")
 ````

- This annotation can be used on the protected `ResourceServer` as well as on the `AuthorizationServer`.
-Even in an environment where both components run combined or separated.
-The security endpoint configuration is still part of both.
+ This annotation is used on the protected `ResourceServer` as well as on the `AuthorizationServer`, even in an environment where both components run combined or separated.
+The security endpoint configuration is still part of each part.

  A `ResourceServer` may be configured this way ...